odarroyo/opseestools/README.md

 - node_vel: same as node_disp but for velocity
 - node_acel: same as node_disp but for acceleration.
 Returns the floor relative acceleration.
 - drift: same as node_disp but for interstory drifts.

-The outputs should all be specified and in that order.
-Example:

-time,roof,element_forces,node_disp,node_vel,node_acel,drift = an.dinamicoIDA4P(....)